Clear-channel station: Daytimers

-Daytimers (also known as daytime-only stations) are AM radio stations that are limited to broadcasting during the daytime only, as their signals would interfere with clear-channel and other radio stations at night, when solar radiation is reduced, and medium wave radio signals can propagate much farther.
+Daytimers (also known as daytime-only stations) are AM radio stations that are limited to broadcasting during the daytime only, as their signals would interfere with clear-channel and other radio stations at night, when solar radiation is reduced, and medium-frequency radio signals can propagate much farther.
 Such stations are allowed three manners of operation after sunset; to sign off the air completely until sunrise, reduce power (sometimes dramatically, to only a few watts), or switch to a nighttime-only frequency (such as the Detroit area's WNZK, which broadcasts on 690 during the day, and on 680 at night).
 Their broadcast class is Class D. A great number of these stations use FM translators to continue their broadcasts overnight, and some also broadcast on the internet and have separate streams that air when the station's over-the-air signal has signed off.

 Daytime-only stations first originated in the late 1920s shortly after General Order 40 was imposed.
 One of the first to do so was WKEN in Kenmore, New York (now WUFO).
 WKEN proposed the concept to avoid the then-common practice of having to share one frequency between multiple stations; under General Order 40, WKEN would have had to share its frequency with WKBW, and the daytime-only proposal allowed both stations their own frequency.
 WUFO remains a daytime-only station to the present day, albeit with a 24/7 FM translator introduced in mid-2017.

-As of 2013, daytimers only exist in the United States and Mexico.
+As of 2013, daytimers exist only in the United States and Mexico.
 The last Canadian daytime station, CKOT, signed off on February 17 of that year after converting to the FM band.
 There were 61 daytimers in Mexico in 2015.

-List of all clear-channel stations
+List of clear-channel stations

 The following two tables show all of the class-A stations in North America.

 First is the Canada, Mexico, and contiguous United States table, for the former class I-A and class I-B stations.
 General Order 40 allocations are in bold.

 Second is the Alaska table, for the former class I-N stations.

 Under the most recent treaty, Mexican Class A stations that previously operated with 50 kW or less (but a minimum of 10 kW nights) may increase power to 100 kW days while retaining their 10 kW night operation.
 This created some anomalies where stations licensed for 10 kW during all hours could increase power to 100 kW days and 10 kW nights, unless a directional antenna system was installed for nights, in which case the maximum night power was 50 kW.
 Additionally, one Class B station that had been operating non-directionally with 100 kW days and 50 kW nights was required to reduce power to 50 kW during all hours.